designsystemau/steering-committee/HOW-WE-DO-PRS.md

 When a PR is ready for review, you must request a reviewer.
 You can either:

 - Select individual reviewers if you would like a review from specific people.
-- Select `designsystemau/maintainers` group if you would like a review from anyone in the TSC team
+- Select `designsystemau/maintainers` group if you would like a review from anyone in the Steering Committee

 <p align="center">
 	<img width="600" src="images/PR-maintainers.png" alt="Select the maintainers group from the request PR review dropdown">